 Miami Gay Beach

-Okay, it’s Miami, so just about any beach could be considered a gay beach here, but the gay beach is located at 12th Street and Ocean Drive.
+Okay, it’s Miami, so just about any of the beaches could be considered a gay beach here, but the gay beach is located at 12th Street and Ocean Drive.
 You won’t have trouble identifying it; it’s properly bedecked in rainbow flags.
 This one skews heavily toward men showing off their glistening beach bods, but you’ll also find a fair share of women here, LGBT and straight, soaking up some fun in the sun.

 One step ahead of the gay-friendly properties coming out across the country, Hotel Gaythering flips the script and sets itself apart as a “friendly gay property.”
 It was designed specifically for LGBT clientele, so it’s gay day every day here.
 In addition to the casual bar (quite popular with locals); the men-only, clothing-optional sauna; and the dorm-style accommodation option for extra socialization, Hotel Gaythering also sponsors periodic events in support of the LGBT community and monthly lectures on LGBT topics.
 Don’t miss Gaythering’s newest weekly event, Monday night drag karaoke with Karla Croqueta.